Shashank-Shyam-Sunder/Simple-Python-CLI-AI-Chat-Bot-Hyperskill-Project/README.md

 # Simple Python CLI Chat

 A minimal, ready-to-run command‑line chatbot powered by the OpenAI Chat Completions API.
 This project contains one main script:
-- simple_cli_AI_chatbot.py — Interactive multi‑turn chatbot with function calling capability and token cost reporting.
+- **File Location:** `Simple Python CLI Chat\Simple Python CLI Chat\task\simple_cli_AI_chatbot.py` — Interactive multi‑turn chatbot with function calling capability and token cost reporting.

 The script uses the OpenAI Python SDK, loads your API key from a local .env file, and by default connects to a proxy base URL provided for the course environment (but can be configured to use OpenAI directly).

+**⚠️ Important Note:** If you use the code with the `base_url` parameter, you need a unique API key that works specifically with that base URL.
+For local testing and running the chatbot, it is recommended to skip the `base_url` and use a standard OpenAI API key instead.

 ## Features